Code-Institute-Submissions/memorygame-5/test.md

 As stated above the main issue I ran into with JS not working as intended was not having declared elements correctly.
 Some other issues included not having exported/imported functions into the correct JS file.
 This was easy to solve with the help of chrome developer tools.

+## Issues during testing:
+One major issue that occured during testing and deployment was how the game functioned on iOS and Safari.
+There was an issue with the cards flipping during the game.
+Only the first card would flip correctly and the rest would turn white.
+To solve this issue several changes were made.
+From researching similar issues online I found various different possible solutions.
+Unfortunatly, most of these did not fix the issue including:
+- changing the degrees of the transform rotate so it is not exactly 90 degrees or a multiple of 90 degrees.
+- adding -webkit prefixes to all transforms and backface-visibilty's Through trial and testing I found that changing the background color of the Box Div that the front-face and back-face of the card are stored in; from the color white to transparent worked.